PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 + https://napari.org/stable/
 + https://fiji.sc/

+Please have a look at [TUTORIAL_python3_napari.md](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_napari.md) and [TUTORIAL_fiji_imagej.md](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_napari.md) to learn more.

 ## Mesh Data Related Functions

 These functions are very usefull for tool developers.
 However, For data analysis, the functions realted to the mesh are most probably the least one you have to deal with.
 Lets have a look these functions anyway:\
 It is common, but not necessary, that the voxel's width, height, and depth is the same.\
 In fact, in this test dataset you will find that this is not the case. \